signehoel/factCC-pubmed/README.md

 Work Adapted from the paper https://arxiv.org/abs/1910.12840 and codebase https://github.com/salesforce/factCC by Signe Hoel and Maggie Xiong for a project on understanding the performance of the FactCC model proposed in the original paper on biomedical literature data.
 Below is the technical details as provided by the original paper and codebase.

+To view our paper: [Enhancing Fact-Checking of Biomedical Literature Summarization](EnhancingFactCheckingBiomedicalLiteratureSummarization.pdf)

 --------------------------------------

 # Evaluating the Factual Consistency of Abstractive Text Summarization